awsdocs/amazon-sagemaker-developer-guide/doc_source/API_runtime_InvokeEndpoint.md

  ** [ContentType](#API_runtime_InvokeEndpoint_ResponseSyntax) **   <a name="SageMaker-runtime_InvokeEndpoint-response-ContentType"></a>
 The MIME type of the inference returned in the response body\.
 Length Constraints: Maximum length of 1024\.
+Pattern: `\p{ASCII}*`

+ ** [CustomAttributes](#API_runtime_InvokeEndpoint_ResponseSyntax) **   <a name="SageMaker-runtime_InvokeEndpoint-response-CustomAttributes"></a>
+Provides additional information in the response about the inference returned by a model hosted at an Amazon SageMaker endpoint\.
+The information is an opaque value that is forwarded verbatim\.
+You could use this value, for example, to return an ID received in the `CustomAttributes` header of a request or other metadata that a service endpoint was programmed to produce\.
+The value must consist of no more than 1024 visible US\-ASCII characters as specified in [Section 3\.3\.6\.
+Field Value Components](https://tools.ietf.org/html/rfc7230#section-3.2.6) of the Hypertext Transfer Protocol \(HTTP/1\.1\)\.
+This feature is currently supported in the AWS SDKs but not in the Amazon SageMaker Python SDK\.
+Length Constraints: Maximum length of 1024\.
+Pattern: `\p{ASCII}*`

  ** [InvokedProductionVariant](#API_runtime_InvokeEndpoint_ResponseSyntax) **   <a name="SageMaker-runtime_InvokeEndpoint-response-InvokedProductionVariant"></a>
 Identifies the production variant that was invoked\.
 Length Constraints: Maximum length of 1024\.
+Pattern: `\p{ASCII}*`

 The response returns the following as the HTTP body\.